-A board must comply with a direction under Section 87(3) of the Education and Training Act 2020.
+A board must comply with a direction under Section 87(3) of the Education and Training Act 2020(external link).
 A direction overrides the provisions of any enrolment scheme the school may have in place.

 - Information and rules about the stand-down, suspension, exclusion and expulsion process.